mvirk2/Spring-Boot-Java-App-/README.md

-🚀 3-Tier Banking App Deployment on AWS EKS using DevSecOps A production-grade simulation of a secure, scalable, and automated CI/CD pipeline deploying a Java-based 3-tier banking application to AWS EKS using GitOps and monitoring tools.
+3-Tier Banking Application Deployment on AWS EKS Using DevSecOps This project simulates a production-grade deployment of a secure, scalable, and automated CI/CD pipeline for a Java-based 3-tier banking application.
+It uses DevSecOps practices to deploy to AWS EKS with GitOps-based delivery and integrated monitoring.

-🛠️ Tech Stack
+Tech Stack
 Source Control: GitHub

 CI/CD Pipeline: Jenkins, ArgoCD (GitOps)

-Security: SonarQube, Trivy, OWASP Dependency-Check
+Security Tools: SonarQube, Trivy, OWASP Dependency-Check

-Infrastructure: AWS EKS, Terraform, Docker, Helm
+Infrastructure & Orchestration: AWS EKS, Terraform, Docker, Helm

-Monitoring: Prometheus & Grafana
+Monitoring & Observability: Prometheus, Grafana

-✅ Key Features
+Key Features
-Automated CI/CD pipeline with version-controlled deployments using GitOps
+Automated CI/CD pipeline with GitOps-driven deployment using ArgoCD

-Static Code & Image Scanning integrated into Jenkins pipeline
+Static code analysis and container image scanning integrated into Jenkins

-Zero Downtime Deployments on Kubernetes (EKS)
+Zero-downtime deployments on Kubernetes (EKS)

-Live Monitoring & Alerting using Grafana dashboards
+Real-time monitoring and alerting with Grafana dashboards

-Email Notifications on build and deployment status
+Email notifications for build and deployment status

-📷 Preview
+Pipeline Workflow

-End-to-End Pipeline: Build → Scan → Push → Deploy → Monitor
+End-to-end flow: Build → Scan → Push → Deploy → Monitor

-⚙️ Project Highlights
+Project Highlights
-Configured Jenkins master/agent architecture on EC2
+Set up Jenkins in a master-agent architecture on EC2

 Deployed ArgoCD for GitOps-style delivery to EKS

-Integrated SonarQube & Trivy in CI pipeline for quality and security
+Integrated SonarQube and Trivy into the CI pipeline for code quality and security

-Set up Prometheus & Grafana for cluster and app observability
+Configured Prometheus and Grafana for cluster and application observability

-Provisioned infrastructure using Terraform for repeatability
+Used Terraform to provision infrastructure, ensuring repeatability and scalability

-📌 About This Project
+About the Project
-This project replicates enterprise DevSecOps workflows.
-It’s designed as a hands-on implementation to mirror production environments, built independently using real AWS infrastructure for deep learning and demonstration.
+This project replicates enterprise-level DevSecOps workflows and is designed to mirror real-world production environments.
+It was independently built using actual AWS infrastructure to support hands-on learning and demonstration of modern CI/CD practices.

-🧹 Clean-Up
-eksctl delete cluster --name=bankapp --region=us-west-1